Killerbeez7/react-recipes-app/README.md

-The project is using firebase auth and firebase realtime databse.
+The project is using firebase auth and firebase realtime database.
 Its currently running on this link: https://eat-and-amare-f0f08.web.app/